lucas-ko/lucas-ko.github.io/_posts/2025-01-11-Workload-Identity-Federation-Hidden-Risks.md

 ![image](https://blog.identitylab.ch/assets/img/WIF2.png)

 This is a significant security advantage.
-However, you have to be aware that risks, which have been just eliminated, create new, sometimes implicit ones in other areas.
+However, you have to be aware that by eliminating some risks, you create new, implicit ones in other areas.

 ### Overview of risks: